 Junipers are evergreen plants that come in a wide variety of shapes and sizes.
-All the way from creeping groundcovers to trees and every size of shrub in between, they are unified by their toughness and adaptability in poor growing conditions.
-But which type of juniper shrubs are best suited to growing in zone 7?
+All the way from creeping groundcovers to trees and every size of shrub in between, junipers are unified by their toughness and adaptability in poor growing conditions.
+Which type of juniper shrubs are best suited to growing in zone 7?
 Keep reading to learn more about selecting junipers for zone 7.

 Growing Juniper Bushes in Zone 7

 Junipers are hardy plants that do well in drought conditions.
 They’ll grow in dry soil that ranges from sand to clay, and they can take a wide range of pH levels.
 Some are even especially well-suited to salt exposure.

 They are also, as a rule, hardy from zone 5 to zone 9.
 This puts zone 7 right in the middle of the range and zone 7 gardeners in a great position.
 When growing zone 7 junipers, the question is less one of temperature and more one of other conditions like soil, sun, and desired size.

 Common juniper – The ‘main’ juniper; it grows 10 to 12 feet (3-4 m.) tall and nearly as wide.

 Creeping juniper – Low-growing groundcover juniper plants.
 Different varieties can range from 6 to 36 inches (15-91 cm.) in height with spreads sometimes as big as 8 feet (2 m.)
 Some popular ones include “Bar Harbor,” “Plumosa,” and “Procumbens.”

 Red cedar – Not really a cedar at all, the eastern red cedar (Juniperus viriginiana) is a tree that can range from 8 all the way up to 90 feet (2-27 m.) in height, depending on the variety.